CodingChessVariants/codingchessvariants.github.io/source/tutorials/creatingBoards.rst

 Step 2: Implementing initBoard()
 ------------------------------------
-This function should setup the initial pieces and their coordinates.
+This function should setup the initial piece placements and is called everytime this game is started.
 Put each player into a variable for ease of use.
 .. code-block:: kotlin